-A family is eligible for assistance as long as at least one member is a citizen, national, or eligible noncitizen.
+A family is eligible for admission if at least one member is a citizen, national, or eligible noncitizen.
 Families that include eligible and ineligible individuals are considered mixed families.
-Such families will be given notice that their assistance will be pro-rated, and that they may request a hearing if they contest this determination.
-See Chapter 6 for a discussion of how rents are prorated, and Chapter 16 for a discussion of informal hearing procedures.
+Such families will be given notice that their assistance will be prorated, and that they may request a hearing if they contest this determination.
+See Chapter 6 for a discussion of how rents are prorated, and Chapter 14 for a discussion of informal hearing procedures.